Why do lizards do push ups?

 "Let's make lizard babies."

-Lizard push-ups also have physiological benefits.
-Since lizards are cold-blooded animals, they can't control their body heat internally.
-When lizards move up and down rapidly, they create airflow under their bellies which helps them cool off.
-Additionally, this exercise helps improve blood flow, prevents cramps, and keeps their muscles strong.
+While lizard push-ups are a form of communication, they also have physiological advantages.
+Since lizards are ectothermic (cold-blooded), they canโ€™t regulate their body temperature internally like humans.
+By moving up and down or doing what looks like push-ups, they increase airflow under their bodies, helping them cool off on hot days.
+Additionally, the repetitive movement can improve blood flow, prevents cramps, and keeps their muscles strong.

 ๐Ÿง Bonus brain points